-While out on the water they meet a variety of water characters (stingray, hammerhead shark, sea turtle) and visit a pearl farm along their water journey where they learn a little about pearls and play a slight of hand/find-the-pearl-in-the-shell game.
-These friends also visit the Otokau reef island to catch crabs and play a mole mash game where you tap the right colored crab as it pops up from the sand hole in the least amount of time to win a ribbon, meet Manua (whose job is to take care of the coconut grove) and learn about coconuts, as well as get a chance to taste coconut milk.
+While out on the water, Lulu and Zazou meet a variety of water characters (stingray, hammerhead shark, sea turtle).
+They also visit a pearl farm along their water journey for a basic education about pearls and play a fun slight-of-hand game involving a pearl.
+These friends also visit the Otokau reef island to catch crabs and play a mole mash game for a chance to win a ribbon.
+And the adventure just keeps going as they meet Manua (whose job is to take care of the coconut grove) and learn about coconuts – and more.
 In Tahiti, Lulu and Zazou arrive just in time for a traditional cultural festival that includes dancing, music and boat racing.

-I have to say that the animations on this page were my favorite featuring traditional costume and dance — it was just silly fun to see the cat (Zazou) dancing along in a grass skirt.
+Of all the wonderful animations in this book, the ones on this page were my favorite.
+They feature traditional costume and dance, and that silly dancing cat in a grass skirt.

 Kids will help Lulu compete in the va’va (canoe-type) race.
 I didn’t win the race the first time, but the second time I won setting off a pretty display of fireworks.
 But, what journey is complete without learning something about the local cuisine?
 Kids will like helping Lulu and Zazou make a Tahitian salad with some rather interesting local ingredients — including raw fish.
 Unfortunately, all good things must come to an end as they arrive in Bora Bora for a tropical drink and post card writing.
 Here’s where Kids can write (or draw a picture on) a virtual post card to send to family or friends through email.

 Although I thoroughly enjoyed Lulu in Polynesia, at times Zazou sounded a little strange and not consistent throughout the story to me, so I couldn’t determine if his voice was just cute and quirky or just off-putting.
 In addition to this, some of the other characters’ lines/sayings struck me as slightly odd, but overall, this is a wonderful and educational iPad book (with a tad bit of bonus geography thrown in) that is sure to capture kids’ attention and imagination due to the spunky main characters, colorful and fun artwork, exposure to another language, cute animations, and just the right amount of information and fact given on each page for young kids to absorb without boring them.
 After reading through this iPad book, a Polynesian vacation sounds wonderful right now.
-And you?
-Check out all of our iPad app reviews.
-Crazy Mike

 Lulu in Polynesia iPad App Download